getPopsure/engineer-challenge/Readme.md

 ## General questions

 - How much time did you spend working on the solution?
+  * A few hours overall
 - What’s the part of the solution you are most proud of?
+  * Refactoring of the project structure
+  * Continuous integration and build overall

   _You can share a code snippet here if you feel like it_

 - If you had more time, what other things you would like to do?
+  * Find out how to make openapi definition connected with prisma models
+  * Add more tests
+  * Add ability to query for non-exact matches in family members.
+The problem here is non-exact matching in JSON arrays of objects is only implemented for MySQL and doesn't work in Postgres connector
 - Do you have any feedback regarding this coding challenge?
+  * It was quite cool to develop, to be honest, otherwise I wouldn't spend that much time :)
     _Is the initial setup working?, is something missing?, or any other comment_